simao-ferreira/dotfiles/DOCS/README.md

 * [Package Manager](PACMAN.md)

 ## Browser
-Mi3 comes with `pale moon` as default browser.
-Install Firefox. `sudo pacman -S firefox` or through software manager Same for Chromium.
+Mi3 xhampions `pale moon` as default browser.
+To install Firefox. `sudo pacman -S firefox` or through software manager, same for Chromium.

 Firefox has some issues with webRTC calls and is not reliable in VPN mode.
 To [change](https://www.privacytools.io/browsers/#webrtc) this enter `about:config` in the firefox address bar and press enter, search for `media.peerconnection.enabled` and change it to false.
 To make shore every single WebRTC related setting is disabled change also `media.peerconnection.turn.disable` to `true`, `media.peerconnection.use_document_iceservers` to `false`, `media.peerconnection.video.enabled` to `false` and `media.peerconnection.identity.timeout` to `1`.

-When using an external mouse firefox scrolling will be very slow, it's possible to [change](https://wiki.archlinux.org/index.php/Firefox/Tweaks#Mouse_wheel_scroll_speed) this in `about:config` modifying `mousewheel.acceleration.start` to `-1`, `mousewheel.acceleration.factor` to the desired number (`10` to `20` are common values).
+When using an external mouse firefox scrolling can be very slow, it's possible to [change](https://wiki.archlinux.org/index.php/Firefox/Tweaks#Mouse_wheel_scroll_speed) this in `about:config` modifying `mousewheel.acceleration.start` to `-1`, `mousewheel.acceleration.factor` to the desired number (`10` to `20` are common values).
 Mozilla's recommendation is to set `mousewheel.default.delta_multiplier_y` between `200` and `500` (default: `100`, adequate: `300`).

 ## File Manager
-Mi3 has two file managers, one is ranger, a terminal file manager.
+Mi3 file managers are ranger, a terminal file manager, and `pcmanfm`, a more typical graphical interface.

 Ranger is written in python, by default presents three columns, the middle one is the *working* panel, to move between them you can use arrows or other defined keys.
 The most right column allows previews for files and images.
 It includes capabilities *vim-like* with keybindings and bookmarks.
 It is also possible to use external scripts.

 To make `ranger` display hidden files edit `rc.conf` with `set show_hidden true`.

-Ranger uses the default color scheme defined at `.Xresources`, but a specific theme can be set, adding `set colorscheme <scheme>`, by default comes with `deafult`, `jungle`, `snow` and `solarized`.
+Ranger uses the default color scheme defined at `.Xresources`, but a specific theme can be set, adding `set colorscheme <scheme>`, original setup contains `deafult`, `jungle`, `snow` and `solarized` themes.

 Adding to Ranger there is also pcmanfm, a standard linux integrated File Manager.
 Very similar to the gnome version.